SiddharthKoyugura/An-NGO-Website/README.md

-#### Web launch internship project, at which I've developed an NGO Website of Spoorthy Organization
+#### Weblaunch internship project, at which I've developed an NGO Website of Spoorthy Organization